-Always remove the plastic bumpers if your vehicle is re-painted and placed in a high heat paint waxing booth.
-High temperatures could damage the bumpers.
+- ◆ Always remove the plastic bumpers if your vehicle is re-painted and placed in a high heat paint waxing booth.
+High temperatures could damage the bumpers. - ◆ Do not apply wax on the soft top.
+It may damage the soft top.